Stop on this taxon with verify with 🔍︎ images, learn more; or continue identification …

 🗺 Map by county (🇺🇸 USA-48) (color key).

-Formerly abundant in much of North America and Europe, in much of their ranges, all native ash trees with stem diameter over 2½ cm (1 in) (taller than a basketball hoop or so) have been or are now being killed by parasitic insect emerald ash borer (EAB) Agrilus planipennis.
-Although we know some homeowners, who for over a decade, protect their six adult ash trees through annual treatments.
+Formerly abundant in much of 🇨🇦 🇺🇸 🇲🇽 North America and 🇪🇺 Europe, in much of their ranges, all native ash trees with stem diameters ⌀ > 2½ cm (1 in) (taller than a 🏀︎ basketball hoop or so), have been or are now being killed by parasitic insect emerald ash borer (EAB) Agrilus planipennis.
+We know some homeowners, who for over a decade protect their six adult ash trees through annual treatments.
 And on a larger scale, we have heard that some communities do the same.
 We have no details on this treatment, but we could find out.
-And our local tribe is growing out thousands of ◼︎ black ash Fraxinus nigra 🌱︎ seedlings.
+And a local tribe is growing thousands of ■ black ash Fraxinus nigra 🌱︎ seedlings.
 We have no details on what the tribe plans to do with these seedlings, nor why they think they will survive, but we could find out.
+Protect Your Ash Trees from the Devastating Emerald Ash Borer (Fort Worth Botanical Garden).
 Native alternatives for ash trees killed by EAB (Missouri Botanical Garden).

-🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Michigan Flora Minnesota Wildflowers Flora of North America NRCS PLANTS db Wikipedia
+🔍︎ 🔍︎ images Discover Life Encyclopedia of Life Michigan Flora Minnesota Wildflowers Flora of North America USDA PLANTS db Wikipedia

 🏠︎ branches ╫ opposite